 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Xylosma japonica is a Evergreen Tree up to 25.00 metres tall.
+Xylosma japonica is an evergreen tree that can grow up to 25.00 metres tall.

 E. Asia - China, Japan, Korea.